brianc/node-postgres/README.md

 ### Working?

-http://www.explodemy.com is running the worlds worst (but fully functional) PostgreSQL backed, Node.js powered website.
+[this page](http://www.explodemy.com) is running the worlds worst (but fully functional) PostgreSQL backed, Node.js powered website.

 ### Why did you write this?